hoc081098/rx_shared_preferences/README.md

 ### 2. Add a logger (optional)

-You can add logger optional parameter to `RxSharedPreferences` constructor.
+You can pass a logger to the optional parameter of `RxSharedPreferences` constructor.
-The logger will log messages about operations (such as read, write) and stream events.
+The logger will log messages about operations (such as read, write, ...) and stream events.
 This package provides two `RxSharedPreferencesLogger`s:
 -   `RxSharedPreferencesDefaultLogger`.
 -   `RxSharedPreferencesEmptyLogger`.